 Groundwater use can pit present needs against future needs; especially in declining aquifers;

-Diverse local, state and federal interests, institutions and authorities require significant coordination activity to maintain productive partnerships that accomplish the purposes of the groundwater management in the public interest.
+Diverse local, state and federal interests, institutions and authorities require significant coordination activity to maintain productive partnerships that accomplish the purposes of the groundwater governance and management in the public interest.

-Actions and activities identified in this management plan were developed with an understanding of these challenges.
+Program activities identified in this management program document and in separate implementation action plans are developed to address these challenges for the district and for Kansas.

 GMD3 MISSION, OBJECTIVES & PRINCIPLES